-Health Technology Assessment, or HTA, of medicinal products is becoming an increasingly common part of the pricing and reimbursement procedures in some EU Member States.
+HTA of medicinal products is becoming an increasingly common part of the pricing and reimbursement procedures in some EU Member States.
 These EU Member States include the United Kingdom, France, Germany and Sweden.
 The HTA process in the EEA Member States is governed by the national laws of these countries.
 HTA is the procedure according to which the assessment of the public health impact, therapeutic impact and the economic and societal impact of use of a given medicinal product in the national healthcare systems of the individual country is conducted.
 HTA generally focuses on the clinical efficacy and effectiveness, safety, cost, and cost-effectiveness of individual medicinal products as well as their potential implications for the healthcare system.
 Those elements of medicinal products are compared with other treatment options available on the market.

 The outcome of HTA regarding specific medicinal products will often influence the pricing and reimbursement status granted to these medicinal products by the competent authorities of individual EU Member States.
 The extent to which pricing and reimbursement decisions are influenced by the HTA of the specific medicinal product vary between EU Member States.
+A negative HTA by a leading and recognized HTA body concerning one of our medicinal products could not only undermine our ability to obtain reimbursement for such product not only in the EU Member State in which the negative assessment was issued, but also in other EU Member States.
+For example, EU Member States that have not yet developed HTA mechanisms could rely to some extent on the HTA performed in countries with a developed HTA framework, such as France, Germany or Sweden, when adopting decisions concerning the pricing and reimbursement of a specific medicinal product.